Chapter will connect youth facing the greatest obstacles with a salaried, professional mentor for 12+ years.

 Friends of the Children, a national nonprofit that pairs children who face multiple systemic obstacles with a salaried, professional mentor called a Friend for 12+ years, announced today that through a catalytic $500,000 investment from the Medina Foundation, they will launch a campaign to bring its courageous and unique model to the Tacoma area.

-“Bringing a new chapter of Friends of the Children to Tacoma is a unique undertaking for the Medina Foundation Trustees,” says Gail Gant, Board of Trustees President of the Medina Foundation and longtime Tacoma resident.
+“Bringing a new chapter of Friends of the Children to Tacoma is a unique undertaking for the Medina Foundation Trustees,” said Gail Gant, Board of Trustees President of the Medina Foundation and longtime Tacoma resident.
 “We believe so strongly in the efficacy of this model that we want to make this happen.
-Providing children at a young age with a consistent, caring adult has shown to lift families out of poverty, not only in Seattle, but across the country.
+Providing children at a young age with a consistent, caring adult has shown to lift families out of poverty, not only in Seattle but across the country.
 A Friends of the Children chapter is an ideal way to make a deep, long-term impact.”

 The Medina Foundation is a family foundation with more than 70 years of grantmaking experience in the Pierce County community.
 They work to foster positive change in the Greater Puget Sound area.
 After funding the Seattle chapter over the past 12 years, the Trustees of the foundation saw the success of that chapter firsthand and saw a critical need to expand the Friends model to the Tacoma area.